numToStr/lemmy-help/emmylua.md

 ### Tag

-This can used to create an alternate tag for your module, functions etc.
+This tag can used to create an alternate tag for your module, functions etc.

 - Syntax